openstack-archive/tripleo-docs/deploy-guide/source/features/security_hardening.rst

 -----

-Having a system capable of recording all audit events is key for troubleshooting and peforming analysis of events that led to a certain outcome.
+Having a system capable of recording all audit events is key for troubleshooting and performing analysis of events that led to a certain outcome.
 The audit system is capable of logging many events such as someone changing the system time, changes to Mandatory / Discretionary Access Control, creating / destroying users or groups.